aradmargalit/phobos/docs/lessons.md

 - Any values in `.env` are automatically exported to the `docker-compose.yml` file, making it dead-simple to pass secrets.

 - The database doesn't require its own `Dockerfile` since the official image provides a way to create root and API users, run init scripts, and define your own volumes. :books:

+## Deployment

+- I wanted to go AWS with EKS, but it was just way too expensive.
+Google Cloud provided a completely free, fully managed solution, and works well since I lean entirely on Google Auth for this project.